skrshe/holiday-jam/readme.md

 - door
 - win

-stretch:
+## stretch goals
 - inventory
-- snow interferes with platforming?
+- snow interferes with platforming somehow?
+    - freezes you?
 - meta system that give you text puzzles to solve to progress in the game
 - enemies?

-29 early australia end coz sleep
-30 end 6am
+## ideation

-# theming
+### theming
-christmas
+- christmas
-Overground and underground
+- Overground and underground
+- sweet fruity jam

-# idea 1
+### idea 1
 meta game
 4th wall stuff
 compiling is part of game?